Skip to main content

 Alphabet on blackboard and apple on book

-When your child starts school they won't be able to write much more than their name.
-Seven years later they will read fluently, write in paragraphs and have a unique but (hopefully!) legible handwriting style.
+When your child embarks on their school journey, they won't be able to write much more than their name.
+Seven years later, they'll have evolved into fluent readers, skilled paragraph writers and have a unique but (hopefully!) legible handwriting style.

 Articles